 The internet is an ocean of digital photos.
 With the ease of smartphone cameras, people snap endless numbers of pictures of their food, dogs, cats, kids, clothes, travels and everyday experiences.
 More than 1.8 billion digital images are uploaded online every single day, and some of these image files are embedded with metadata detailing the precise location of where that photo was taken.

-The map above, titled “Accidental Geography,” uses the GPS coordinates stored in the metadata of digital images posted to WordPress blogs to create 140,000 location points around the world—the photos unintentionally revealing unique aspects of the surrounding area in which it was taken.
+The map image above is from “Accidental Geography,” which uses the GPS coordinates stored in the metadata of digital images posted to WordPress blogs to create 140,000 location points around the world—the photos unintentionally revealing unique aspects of the surrounding area in which it was taken.

 “I find the geography of ordinary people’s lives to be fascinating,” says Ross Otto, a 33-year-old computational psychology researcher at McGill University in Montreal, who spent the last two years building “Accidental Geography.”
 “You can get this weird idea of what a place is like by looking around at pictures.”

 When you click on a point in the map, a picture pops up with a little caption and a link to the original blog where it appeared.
 You can view suede stilettos in Madrid, crystal clear beaches in Golds Coast, Australia, children’s classroom art in Zaragoza, Spain, and an attendee enthusiastically posing with Thor’s Hammer at a comic convention in Calgary.